cristobalgvera/chek-mss-projects/README.md

 ## TL;DR

-Use a single command to create networks, volumes, images, and containers.
+Use a single command to has a ready to develop, check, and deploy environment.

 ```bash
 # Launch containers